 Ip’s piece joins a long dance history at FMCAC, from the inaugural 1979 performance of the Spiral Dance Samhain ritual (created for the publication launch of Starhawk’s book of the same name); to the 1994 premier of Anna Halprin’s The Grandfather Dance, drawing from her grandfather’s shul prayers; to Maya Stovall’s recently commissioned Theorem no. 1, a city-wide movement piece from FMCAC to the Tenderloin Museum, CounterPulse, and back again.

-Ip’s Kindred Swell will debut on Friday, September 17, at 6:00 p.m.
-It marks the opening of the fall art program, and it precedes a sunset viewing of Shimon Attie’s Night Watch barge-based video project.
-Ip’s work will also mark the concluding weekend of these projects, during the FOG Design+Art Fair in January 2022.
+Ip’s Kindred Swell debuted on Friday, September 17, 2021, at 6:00 p.m.
+It marked the opening of the fall art program, and it preceded a sunset viewing of Shimon Attie’s Night Watch barge-based video project.

 About The Artist